rapidpro/tracpro/docs/source/getting-started.rst

 Getting Started
 ======================

 The following steps take you through the process of creating a new organization in TracPro.
-If you are using your local development installation, then ensure that both the webserver and celery are running.
+If you are using your local development installation, then ensure that both the web server and Celery are running.

 Preparing RapidPro
 -----------------------